o) Provisions

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

-For year ended March 31, 2023 -
+For year ended March 31, 2025-

-The Company’s long-term fixed rate borrowings are carried at amortized cost.
+c) The Company’s other long-term fixed rate borrowings are carried at amortized cost.
 They are therefore not subject to interest rate risk as defined in Ind AS 107, since neither the carrying amount nor the future cash flows will fluctuate on account of a change in market interest rates.

 (ii) Foreign currency risk